keymapperorg/KeyMapper/docs/quick-start.md

 ![](images/hg-warn-service.png)

 You can then tap Key Mapper in your list of available services.
 There may be many others on this screen and your interface may be slightly different.

+!!! warning
     If nothing happens when you tap FIX, or if you can't enable the service, see [this page](#) or ask for help in the [Discord server.](http://keymapper.club)

 ![](images/hg-settings-services.png) ![](images/hg-settings-services-light.png)